fcarlone/burger/README.md

 # Eat-Da-Burger - Express & MySQL

-## Full-stack application that lets a user input a burger they want to try and can mark them "devoured" once eaten.
+## Full-stack application that lets a user input a burger they want to try and mark them "devoured" once eaten.

 ### About the Application:
 This application was designed following the Model–View–Controller (MVC) framework - an architectural pattern that organize the application's code based on its purpose.
+Object-relational mapping (ORM) was used to access and manipulate the database.
+ORM mapping is a technique for storing, retrieving, updating and deleting from an object-oriented program in a relational database.

+### Application Instructions:
+When you find a burger you want to try, add the burger's name to the Build-Da-Burger field, then click Submit.
+Submitted burgers will appear under the "Built Burgers" section.
+Once you eaten a “Built Burger,” click on the “devoured” button, a list of devoured burgers will be posted under the “Devoured Burgers” section.

 ### Installation Instructions:
 1. Clone or download the GitHub repository